KNowledgeOnWebScale/knoodle/README.md

 # 🍜 KNoodle

-KNoodle is KNoWS' (and OxfordHCC's) Solid-based alternative to Doodle It allows you to find time slots that work for different people, by using their availability calendar which is made available through a Solid pod.
+KNoodle is KNoWS' (and OxfordHCC's) Solid-based alternative to Doodle.
+It allows you to find time slots that work for different people, by using their availability calendar which is made available through a Solid pod.

+The configuration and automatic syncing of calendar is handled by the [orchestrator](https://github.com/oxfordhcc/calendar-orchestrator).
+You may want to read its documentation if new here.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).